PCNN-Projects/PCNN-Codebook/README.md

 ## Purpose

-This repository contains two main versions of the Post-COVID Network Netherlands (PCNN) harmonized codebook.
 The codebooks aim to support data harmonization, FAIRification, and ontology alignment across different data sources and studies within the PCNN initiative.

 ---

-##  1. codebook.xlsx — Researcher-Friendly Version (⚠️not updated)
+##   codebook.xlsx — Researcher-Friendly Version
 This is a simplified and structured version of the codebook, designed for researchers who want to understand the available variables and metadata.
 It includes key descriptive and FAIR-relevant columns needed for data interpretation and integration.